MITLibraries/dspace-api-python-scripts/README.md

   -o, --output-directory TEXT   The filepath where output files are written.
   -d, --content-directory TEXT  The name of the S3 bucket containing files for
                                 DSpace uploads.  [required]
-  -t, --file-type TEXT          The file type for DSpace uploads (i.e., the
-                                file extension, excluding the dot).
   --help                        Show this message and exit.
 ```